Contact us if you have any questions about buying real estate

 Die Grafik verdeutlicht den langfristigen Aufwärtstrend und jüngste Veränderungen.
 Zwischen 2012 und 2019 legten die durchschnittlichen Angebotspreise Münchner Wohnungen jährlich zweistellig zu.
 Im 1.Quartal 2013 lag der Quadratmeterpreis bereits bei ca. 5.027 € (+15 % zum Vorjahr).
 Bis 2015 verdoppelten sich die Preise gegenüber 2010 (+85 % auf ~5.750 €/m²).
 In den folgenden Jahren setzte sich der Anstieg fort und erreichte Anfang 2022 einen vorläufigen Höhepunkt um ~9.500 €/m².
 Seitdem kam es infolge gestiegener Zinsen zu einer Preiskorrektur: Bis Ende 2023 sanken die Angebotspreise auf etwa 7.550–7.700 €/m².
 Aktuell ist jedoch wieder eine Stabilisierung erkennbar – im 1.
 Quartal 2025 liegt der Durchschnittspreis bei ca. 8.200–8.300 € pro m².
 Somit stehen die Preise trotz des Rückgangs weiterhin deutlich über dem Niveau von 2012.

 The prices per square meter in Munich are often used by buyers and owners as a reference value for property valuation.
-However, the average values from the Munich districts cannot be used to determine with certainty how much a specific property actually costs.
+However, the average values from Munich's districts cannot be used to determine with certainty how much a specific property actually costs.
 This requires the experience of a long-standing market expert like Mr. Lodge, because apartments and houses are very individual and a number of value-determining factors have to be taken into account.

 Nevertheless, trends can be identified in Munich that influence prices per square meter.
 Despite a phase of price reductions in recent years, Munich remains one of the most expensive real estate locations in Germany.
-Current market data shows average purchase prices of around €9,000/m² for condominiums and around €8,400/m² for houses - well above the national average.
+Current market data shows average purchase prices of €9,191/m² for condominiums and €8,866/m² for houses - well above the national average.

-For potential buyers, the average price per square meter for existing properties in Munich in 2025 will be around € 7,500 to € 8,200 per m².
-In sought-after districts such as Altstadt-Lehel, Maxvorstadt and Schwabing, prices will remain stable at over €10,000 per m², while in peripheral districts such as Trudering, Aubing and Pasing, prices per square meter of between €7,000 and €8,000 can be achieved.
+For potential buyers, the average price per square meter for existing properties in Munich 2025 is around €7,500 to €8,200 per m².
+In sought-after districts such as Altstadt-Lehel, Maxvorstadt and Schwabing, prices will remain stable at over €10,000 / m² up to €21,500, while in outlying districts such as Trudering, Aubing or Pasing, prices per square meter between ~€7,000 and €8,200 can be realized.
 This means that current asking prices are roughly at the same level as last year, with slight upward fluctuations in prime locations.

-For buyers, the price decline of recent years - triggered by higher interest rates and lower demand - certainly offers opportunities.
+For buyers, the price decline in recent years - triggered by higher interest rates and lower demand - certainly offers opportunities.
 Anyone buying in 2025 will find slightly cheaper offers than two years ago, as prices are around 10-20% below their former peak, depending on the segment and location.
 Nevertheless, the market will remain highly competitive, especially for well-located properties.
 However, those who can secure solid financing will find interesting entry options on the Munich real estate market in 2025.

 For owners, 2025 is a good time to consider sales opportunities, as prices have stabilized again after the decline.
 A thorough market analysis is advisable in order to take advantage of the best sales opportunities and find the right time.
 Mr. Lodge achieved an average price of €10,005 per m² for condominium sales in the period May 2023 to April 2024, well above the average market values in Munich.